-Call-ups help organize riders at the start line by performance.
+Call-ups help organize riders at the start line based on past performance.
 Like Category separations, this ensures a more even level of competition within the race.
 The better your standing, the better your call-up will be.

 If this is your first race, you don’t need to worry about call-ups.
-Just show up to your race about 10 minutes early and slot into the start gate when your name is called.
+Just show up to your race about 10 minutes early and slot into the back of the start gate when your name is called.

-- First 10 call-ups are based on 2021 series standings.
+- The first 5 call-ups are based on the previous years’ series standings.
 Riders must be pre-registered.